This post may contain affiliate links. Please read our disclosure policy.

 How To Store Cheesecake Bars

-• Refrigerate: Always store cheesecake bars chilled in the refrigerator.
-Place them in an airtight container or covered completely to keep them fresh.
-They’ll stay good for up to 5 days.
+• Refrigerate: Store cheesecake bars in an airtight container in the refrigerator for up to 5 days.

-• Freeze: If you want to keep them longer, wrap the cheesecake bars individually and place them in a freezer-safe container.
-They can be frozen for up to 3 months.
-When you’re ready to enjoy them, simply thaw in the refrigerator before eating.
+• Freeze: Wrap individual bars and place them in a freezer-safe container.
+Freeze for up to 3 months.
+Thaw in the refrigerator before serving.

 Frequently Asked Questions